Skip to content

 # ...

-Continue this pattern for all components running locally by identifying their local URL in your development environment, and edit the .env file accordingly.
+Continue this pattern for all apps running locally by identifying their local URL in your development environment, and edit the .env file accordingly.

 Running Tests